-The Art Appreciation Course is presented and curated by art consultant Hilary Kay.
+The Art Appreciation Course is presented and curated by art and antiques consultant Hilary Kay.
 Hilary has brought together 12 passionate art specialists to present you with a course designed to provide you with a broad understanding of western art, its history and the world that surrounds it.
 The knowledge and enthusiasm of the authors will ensure that you find the course both fulfilling and enjoyable.

 Hilary Kay is an art and antiques consultant, broadcaster, international lecturer and writer.